james-lomax/the-last-compiler/the-last-compiler/compile-spec.md

 {{checked_spec.q_and_a}}

 The specification is ready to implement in {{checked_spec.code_target_path}}.
 Write the code for this module.
 Do not write anything else, just the code.
+Do not enclose the code in Markdown back-ticks.
 ```

 ### Code review step